January 5, 2023

 What is Operational Resilience?

-In effect, operational resilience is being able to prevent, adapt, respond to, recover and learn from operational disruptions.
-Firms must have a thorough understanding of their important business services, as well as the processes, systems and people that underpin them.
+In effect, operational resilience is being able to identify and prepare for, respond, and adapt to, then recover and learn from operational disruptions.
+Firms must have a thorough understanding of their important business services, as well as the people, processes, facilities, information, and systems that underpin them.

 Unlike existing business continuity planning, the focus has shifted from protecting the firm and its reputation to preventing incidents from impacting consumers and the wider financial market.